While there are many reasons why you should enroll in our program, here are a few for you to consider.

 Our department is small enough for you to have personal attention from faculty but large enough to choose from a wide variety of educational opportunities.
 Learn the fundamentals of the profession and develop specific expertise in areas that interest you most, including

-- Engineering management–Learn to manage a successful company by taking engineering management-related courses like supply chain management, technical sales, economics, marketing, and accounting.
+- Systems engineering & engineering management–Learn to manage a successful company by taking engineering management-related courses like supply chain management, technical sales, economics, marketing, and accounting.

 - Manufacturing–Plan a successful manufacturing operation by studying processes, production systems, and quality-control procedures.